12 Cheapest Small Towns in America

 - Cost of living: 14.3% below U.S. average

 - Median home value: $93,200

 Burlington sits on the Mississippi River, about 165 miles east of Des Moines.
 Manufacturing has long been a staple of the area economy, but a number of major employers have left over the years.
 Today, top employers include Great River Health System and American Ordnance, which makes ammunition for the U.S. military.

-Although utilities in Burlington are about 11% more expensive than the national average and health care costs are roughly in line, inexpensive housing is where Burlington really shines.
+Utilities in Burlington are close to 12% more expensive than the national average and healthcare costs are essentially the same.
+Inexpensive housing is what makes Burlington a truly affordable small town.
 Housing-related costs are 35% cheaper compared to what the average American pays.
-Rents, on average, are 40% lower than the national average.
+Rents, on average, are almost 40% lower than the national average.

-True, median incomes are $16,096 less than the national average, but then, the median home price is cheaper by almost $140,000.
+True, median incomes are 28% lower than the national figure, but then, median home values are cheaper by more than 60%.